doridori/doridori.github.io/_posts/2021-11-08-Android-Architecture-Runtime.md

 When thinking about an application which has a state model at the center, and a single entry point to effect changes to that data and pluggable platform agnostic UI or framework level observers for me the term _"Runtime"_ fits well.

-This is the core of the application that codifies all the buisness logic and the abstract UI representation, but generally does not care what's executing it or interfacing with it but just how it behaves in various Event driven scenarios.
+This is the core of the application that codifies all the business logic and the abstract UI representation, but generally does not care what's executing it or interfacing with it but just how it behaves in various Event driven scenarios.
 This is in contrast to an application architecture that is driven by UI or system components i.e. `Activity` transitions which kick of loading via `ViewModels` with similar lifecycles.

 # Implementation Overview

 ## `RuntimeKernel`

-At the center of this Runtime centric architecure we need something responsible for:
+At the center of this Runtime centric architecture we need something responsible for:

 - serial processing of incoming `Actions`¹
 - the calling of a core `reducer()`